Asheladia/TraderbotAdvisor/README.md

 ![Fintech_project_2](Images/FAB-robo-072916-adobe.png)

-● Which are your available assets?
-How much can you afford to invest?

-● Which is your goal?

-● Which is your investment timeline?

-● Do you want to re-invest profits or do you want to withdraw profits?

-● Which is your profit expectation?

-● Which kind of investor are you: do you prefer big wins or small losses?

-● What is the media influence?

 #### **Questions to be solved by the end of the project:**

-● How much the news media has contributed in the stock market volotality over past two years?
+● How much the news media has contributed in the stock market volotality over past three-four years?

 ● Is this a supervised or unsupervised learning task? what are data features and what is the target variable?
 If unsupervised, what are the data features and what do we hope to find?
+Aws: this is supervised learning task since the data is provided with target variable is next day's price .
+Data features include prameters, prices,VIX, Sentiment, Closingprice and Volume.

-● What variables our roboAdvisor considers while advising on stock market?
+● What variables our roboAdvisor considers while advising on stock market? the neuronetwork

 ● How did the Machine learning played role in it?
+In deep learning, a convolutional neural network is a class of deep neural networks, most commonly applied to analyzing visual imagery.
+They are also known as shift invariant or space invariant artificial neural networks, based on their shared-weights architecture and translation invariance characteristics.

 ![Fintech_project_2](Images/Stock_Cyborg-Dabbing.png)